 Meriha Iwran choir was started sometime in 1955.
 It was a boys’ choir.
 However, the boys who sang the soprano and alto parts were so young that their voices resembled girls’.
 Hence, it appeared to be a mixed choir.
-It was highly popular through the 1950s and early 1960s.
 As students left Meriha Iwran for further studies, new members joined the choir, and those who sang the soprano and alto parts shifted to the tenor or bass parts as their voices grew deeper.

 Alice Snyder made tape recordings of the choir songs from time to time.
 These recordings were reel tapes and taken to the US.
 Later, they were transformed into cassette tapes.

 Its seems that there is also a recording in the Radio Voice of the Gospel Archives:

 - Programme “Lift up your voice” (11.15)

 9 tapes; pay particular attention to:

 R/LUYY-7: [AAU Christian Students’ or Eth.
 Univ.
 Stud.
 Christian (?)]
 Fellowship Choir / Blind students from Addis Ababa / Director Jack Smith (broadcasted on 1973.09.07)